AstridWasHereLOL/discord_status_lyric_linker_NO_BIO/README.md

 Follow the steps at [discordhelp.net](https://discordhelp.net/discord-token) to find your Discord Auth Token.
 Save it for later.
 Don't worry, there's no way for me to get your token.
 It stays between you and the requests to Discord.
 ## Step 4: Put it all together
-If you don't have Python, [install it now](https://www.python.org/downloads/) In the code you downloaded earlier, create a new file named ".env" (no quotes) (already created for ur convenience).
+If you don't have Python, [install it now](https://www.python.org/downloads/) In the code you downloaded earlier, create a new file named ".env" (no quotes).
 Fill it with the following information you saved from earlier:

     DISCORD_AUTH = "YOUR_DISCORD_AUTH"